 At the same time, legitimate journals have become increasingly predatory in their habits, and it’s difficult to tell them apart from predatory journals (Crosetto, 2021; Oviedo-García, 2021).
 There was a time when it was possible to categorically state that no journal will ever approach you with a general email that invites you to contribute.
 However, there are now several legitimate journals that send out unsolicited emails.
 Realistically then, in the current publishing world, there is a continuum from predatory to legitimate.

 A pertinent example is the Multidisciplinary Digital Publishing Institute (MDPI: originally included on Beall’s list and later removed).
 For a thorough investigation of MDPI see Ángeles Oviedo-García (2021), and Critchlow and Stefenelli (2021) for the publisher’s response.
 MDPI is pertinent because they are currently an ascending star in Gold OA publishing endeavours in terms of their volume, and in addition they are one of the most aggressive in their marketing strategies (Crosetto, 2021; Oviedo-García, 2021).
+In a bizarre twist, it appears that MDPI has pressured Ángeles Oviedo-García into toning down her original paper, which has been retracted and replaced (Kincaid, 2023a).
 MDPI has a mixture of titles with diverse quality that rub along together.
 However, the publishers are committed to income from Gold OA with a no Impact Factor model.
 This led them into direct conflict with the editorial board of one title, Nutrients, who did not want to allow low quality articles to be published (de Vrieze, 2018).
 Editors started to receive comments from MDPI staff complaining that too many papers were being rejected.
 Is this the action of a predatory journal worried about income being lost?
 Or a publisher who advocates a no Impact Factor model?
 Like other aspects of modern scholarly publishing, the overriding thirst for income from publishers makes it very hard to draw the line between legitimate and predatory.

 It was not always this way, and that means that as an Early Career Researcher you are facing difficulties not faced by your mentor or other more senior academics.
 Not only do you need to avoid publishing in predatory journals, but you should also avoid citing their articles.